-School newsletters are issued each week on Thursdays.
-They keep you fully informed of all school happenings.
+School newsletter is issued alternate weeks on Thursdays.
+It is uploaded to the Skoolbag app and school webpage.
+It keeps you fully informed of all school happenings.
 Some notices are sent home as required.
 Class newsletters are sent home during each term.
 We try to keep all notes going home on Thursdays, so please remind your child/children for any notes on a Thursday after school.